 Cannabidiol (CBD) is a wellness supplement that many people are using to cope with their mental and physical illnesses.
 CBD comes from the cannabis plant, however products must be made using extracts from a special type of cannabis, known as hemp, because it doesn’t have the psychoactive properties of traditional weed.
 The effectiveness of CBD products is contested by scientists, as there isn’t much clinical evidence yet, but users are having great results with products.

 When deciding on which CBD to use, people typically have the choice between two types of extract.
-There is CBD-isolate, a slightly cheaper option made with just CBD, and there are full-spectrum (or broad-spectrum) hemp products, that are a bit pricier, but are made with the whole hemp extract.
+There is CBD-isolate, a slightly cheaper option made with just CBD, and there are full-spectrum cbd oil (or broad-spectrum) hemp products, that are a bit pricier, but are made with the whole hemp extract.

 Some users find CBD-isolate products preferable as they have no THC so are better for workplace drug tests.
 However, in terms of therapeutic effectiveness, CBD is better because it has a collection of therapeutic components, rather than just one, and these interact together to produce an important synergy.
 Let’s take a closer look at all the beneficial compounds found in hemp, and full-spectrum CBD products.